Stow and Fountainhall

 Meetings

-Community Council meetings are usually held on the first Monday of every month.
-Two meetings per year are usually held in Fountainhall Village Hall with the remaining ten meetings being held in Stow Town Hall or online since the Covid-19 outbreak began.
-All meetings commence at 7.30pm and everyone is welcome to attend.
-If you wish to attend an online meeting, please contact the Community Council in advance to arrange access.
+Community Council meetings are usually held on the second Monday of the month.
+Two meetings per year are usually held in Fountainhall Village Hall with the remaining meetings being held in Stow Town Hall.
+Meetings commence at 7.30pm and everyone is welcome to attend.

 Although council meetings are open to the public, the public may not contribute to the discussions unless they are specifically asked to do so by the Chair.
 However, it is customary for the public who have attended a meeting to be asked if they have any points they wish to air with the committee.